Knox White Paper

 Yes - achieved with the Real-Time Kernel Protection, Device Health Attestation, and Secure lockdown on tampering.

 - App sandboxing — Does the device provide app sandboxing?

-Yes - achieved with through the Knox Workspace and SEAMS.
+Yes - achieved with through Android Enterprise work profile and SEAMS.

 - App Whitelisting — Does the device allow app whitelisting and blacklisting?